alexbytesback/Sign2Text-Nepali-Sign-Language-to-Text-Translation/README.md

    yarn dev
    ```

-## Usage
+## 💻 Usage

+1. Run the `main.py` and `flask_server.py` from the backend directory.
+2. Navigate to frontend directory and then run `npm run dev or yarn dev`.
-1. Open your browser and navigate to `http://localhost:3000`.
+3. Open your browser and navigate to `http://localhost:3000`.
-2. Use the interface to interact with the sign language translator.
+4. Use the interface to interact with the sign language translator by clicking 'Get Started' button.
-3. The application will display the recognized text from your NSL gestures in real-time.
+5. The application will display the recognized text from your NSL gestures in real-time.

-## Contributing
+## 🤝 Contributing

 We welcome contributions to improve Sign2Text.
 To contribute: